alice17/ImageReader/README.md

 ```
-1. Clone the project and uzip it.
+1. Clone the project and unzip it.

 2. Open Google Chrome's menu and select Extensions.